 \end{enumerate}

 We summarise these observations in the following proposition, remarking that the first family corresponds to Type~2B knots and the second one to Type~3C in Gabai's classification. \begin{prop} Let $K$ be a prime non-exceptional pretzel knot with no unitary parameters.
-Then, $K$ is fibered and ribbon up to reordering of parameters if and only if either \begin{enumerate} \item $K=\pm P(q_1,\ldots,q_r,-q_1,\ldots,-q_r,k)$ with $q_i \geq 3$, $k$ even, or \item $K = \pm P(k,-k-1, q_1,\ldots,q_r,-q_1\ldots,-q_r$) with $q_i \geq3$, $r\geq 0$, and $1 < k < q_i$ for all $i$. \end{enumerate} \end{prop}
+Then, $K$ is fibered and ribbon up to reordering of parameters if and only if either \begin{enumerate} \item $K=\pm P(q_1,\ldots,q_r,-q_1,\ldots,-q_r,k)$ with $q_i \geq 3$, $k$ even, or \item $K = \pm P(k,-k-1, q_1,\ldots,q_r,-q_1,\ldots,-q_r$) with $q_i \geq3$, $r\geq 0$, and $1 < k < q_i$ for all $i$. \end{enumerate} \end{prop}

-Some further immediate remarks regarding the order of the parameters are pertinent.
-When the order is relevant to fiberedness, the condition is generally that we need parameters alternating sign.
-When we are dealing with ribonness, we need to be able to pair up the parameters of opposite sign and equal absolute value.
-For example, the Type 2B detectably ribbon knot $K=P(5,3,7,-7,-3,-5,2)$ is not fibered, while its concordant mutant $K'=P(5,-3,7,-7,3,-5,2)$ is fibered (and ribbon).
-Finally, the mutant $K''=P(7,-3,5,-7,3,-5,2)$, which is not detectably ribbon (and which we conjecture is not slice) is fibered, while the mutant $K'''=P(7,3,5,-7,-3,-5,2)$ is niether fibered not ribbon (conjecturally).
+A final immediate remark regarding the order of the parameters: When the order is relevant to fiberedness, the condition is generally that we need parameters alternating sign; when we are dealing with ribonness, we need to be able to pair up the parameters of opposite sign and equal absolute value.
+In the introduction we have showcased this fact with the knot $P(3,-3,5,-5,7,-7,4)$ and its mutants.